camaral82/CaseStudy_BikeShare/README.md

-# CaseStudy_BikeShare
-Google Data Analyst Certificate - Capstone
+## Google Data Analyst Certificate - Capstone
+## Case Study – How Does a Bike-Share Navigate Speedy Success?

 ### Introduction
-Welcome to the Cyclistic bike-share analysis case study!
-In this case study, you will perform many real-world tasks of a junior data analyst.
-You will work for a fictional company, Cyclistic, and meet different characters and team members.
-In order to answer the key business questions, you will follow the steps of the data analysis process: ask, prepare, process, analyze, share, and act.
-Along the way, the Case Study Roadmap tables — including guiding questions and key tasks — will help you stay on the right path.
+This is the last part of the Google Data Analytics Certificate that I’ve made in Coursera platform.
+In this case study, I will perform many real-world tasks of a junior data analyst.
+I will work for a fictional company, Cyclistic, and meet different characters and team members.
+In order to answer the key business questions, I will follow the steps of the data analysis process: ask, prepare, process, analyze, share, and act.

-By the end of this lesson, you will have a portfolio-ready case study.
-Download the packet and reference the details of this case study anytime.
-Then, when you begin your job hunt, your case study will be a tangible way to demonstrate your knowledge and skills to potential employers.